SkyeYXL/ecs/intl.en-US/API Reference/Instances/CreateInstance.md

 **Note:** This parameter takes effect only on pay-as-you-go instances.
 It can protect instances only against manual releases, not against automatic releases. |
 |Affinity|String|No|default|Specifies whether to associate the instance on a dedicated host with the dedicated host.
 Valid values:

 -   default: The instance is not associated with the dedicated host.
-With the No Fees for Stopped Instances \(VPC-Connected\) feature enabled, when the instance is restarted after being stopped, it is automatically deployed to another dedicated host in the automatic deployment resource pool if the resources of original dedicated host are insufficient.
+With the No Fees for Stopped Instances \(VPC-Connected\) feature enabled, when the instance is restarted after being stopped, it is automatically deployed to another dedicated host in the automatic deployment resource pool if the resources of the original dedicated host are insufficient.
 -   host: The instance is associated with the dedicated host.
 With the No Fees for Stopped Instances \(VPC-Connected\) feature enabled, when the instance is restarted after it is stopped, it still resides on the original dedicated host.
-If the available resources of the original dedicated host are insufficient, the instance will fail to restart.
+If the available resources of the original dedicated host are insufficient, the instance fails to restart.

 Default value: default. |
 |Tenancy|String|No|default|Specifies whether to create the instance on a dedicated host.
 Valid values:

 -   default: creates the instance on a non-dedicated host.
 -   host: creates the instance on a dedicated host.
-If you do not specify `DedicatedHostId`, the system automatically selects a dedicated host to deploy the instance.
+If you do not specify `DedicatedHostId`, the system selects a dedicated host to deploy the instance.

 Default value: default. |
 |StorageSetId|String|No|ss-bp1j4i2jdf3owlhe\*\*\*\*|The ID of the storage set. |